Oriole Dog Training Club Schedule of Classes

 $90NM/$67.50TM/$45CM

-[OB105A] Basic Obedience.
-FULL Instructor: Tamalee Kramp.
+[OB105] Basic Obedience.
+Instructor: Tamalee Kramp, Assistant Kara O’Connor.
 7 weeks.
 This class is for puppies older than six months and adult dogs that are just starting their training or need a refresher.
 The course will introduce dogs to all the basic obedience commands such as sit, down, stand, come, off, and loose-leash walking.
 In addition, we will practice the commands with real life training exercises, such as not bolting through the door when opened and park bench manners, etc. This is a “food” reward-based class.
-Priority: priority registration is given to students graduating from the prior session of Puppy Kindergarten [OB101] or Star Puppy [OB102].
+Priority: priority registration is given to students graduating from the prior semester of Puppy Kindergarten [OB101] or Star Puppy [OB102] classes.
 Notes: 1) At least 3 dogs must be registered for class to be held.
 2) The FIRST day of class, please come WITHOUT your dog & with a copy of your dog’s Rabies certificate.
 Main Ring 1.

 Class limit: